-During our virtual programs, you and your family are invited to assist with ecological research in Moro Canyon!
+During our virtual restoration ecology programs, you and your family are invited to assist with ecological research in Moro Canyon!
 As you help UC Irvine, Crystal Cove State Park, and Crystal Cove Conservancy monitor our underwater ecosystem or study the best way to restore Moro Canyon, you’ll learn about concepts like plant ecology, decomposition, and how we can use science ideas to protect our wild places.

 Our virtual STEM Education programs include: